 This type of tire is specially created for multiple purposes, helping you travel on almost every terrain and weather.
 It is the most common choice on the market for the daily use of an average driver to commute from place to place efficiently.

-Due to its everyday usage purposes, the design of this tire is the combination of various improvements from different types of tires.
+Due to its everyday usage purposes, the design of this tire is a combination of various improvements from different types of tires.
 For example, the treads of all-weather tires are usually deeper than normal ones for easier maneuvering in difficult weather conditions.

 All-weather tires are useful for drivers in tropical regions or temperate areas where seasonal differences are significant.
 They are ideal for the daily commute with above-average performance during hard driving conditions, such as snow, mud, and sand.